NikhilNathanael/PSG-Tech-Notes/Semester 7/Supply Chain Management/Network Reconfiguration.md

 Filetype : Notes
 Subject : "Supply Chain Management"
 ---
-## Warehousing Costs
-- Handling Costs
-	- Labor and utility costs
-	- Proportional to annual flow through the warehouse
-- Fixed Costs
-	- All cost components not proportional to the amount of flow
-	- Typically proportional to warehouse size (capacity) but in an non-linear way
-- Storage Costs
-	- Inventory holding costs
-	- Proportional to average positive inventory levels

-Estimating warehouse costs is fairly easy while estimating the other tow costs value is quite difficult

-The amount of space needed by a warehouse needs to account for its peak inventory
-___
 ## Typical Network Design Model
 ### Solution Techniques
 - Mathematical optimization techniques